nicholasammann/eryst-rpg-website/Greenwood/HealthInjuryDeath.md

 ---
-title: Health, Injury, Death
+title: Character Defense
 layout: page
 parent: Greenwood
 ---

 Every character has a pool of hit points:
-Hit points = 3 x Constitution
+Hit points = 4 x Constitution

 When a character reaches 0 HP, they are knocked prone, gain the status 'downed', and gain the status 'wounded'.
 An unconscious character cannot take any actions.